seb-m-satellytes/dreamcloud/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Debug log:**
  For crashes and similar, provide the last 20 lines or so of your debug log.
-To get the debug log, open BeeRef and go to *Help -> Show Debug Log*.
+To get the debug log, open DreamBoard and go to *Help -> Show Debug Log*.
 If in doubt, paste the whole debug log to a paste service like paste.bin